Bonded Labour Helpline Number - 1800 4252 650

 The Child and Adolescent Labour (Prohibition and Regulation) Act, 1986 and the Allied Acts prohibiting employment of Children are implemented in the State by the officers of Commissionerate of Labour and Directorate of Industrial Safety and Health.
 The Assistant Commissioners of Labour (Enforcement) are notified as District Nodal Officer vide G.O.
 (Ms) No.35, Labour and Employment (U1) Department, dated 14.03.2018.

-The State has notified the Assistant Commissioners of Labour (Enforcement) as Nodal Officers for each district.
-In order to ensure complete prohibition of employment of children below 14 years, the Government of India has introduced a vibrant enforcement mechanism in the form of an online portal “PENCIL” (Platform for Effective Enforcement of No Child Labour).
+In order to ensure complete prohibition of employment of children below 14 years, the Government of India has introduced a vibrant enforcement mechanism in the form of an online portal “PENCiL” (Platform for Effective Enforcement for No Child Labour).

 12th June of every year is observed as “Anti Child Labour Day” to create awareness among the public.
-All districts have taken up various activities for awareness creation like oath taking in schools and government offices, rallies, human chains and awareness campaigns.
-At the State level, “Anti Child Labour Day” - message from the Hon’ble Chief Minister is being published in various Tamil and English dailies.
-Mainstreamed students from National Child Labour Project Special Training Centres who scored high marks in 10th and 12th Standard Public Examinations are given cash awards and the best Special Training Teachers are also felicitated for their work.
+All Districts have taken up various activities for awareness creation like oath taking in Government offices, rallies, human chains and awareness campaigns.
+“Anti Child Labour Day” - message from the Hon’ble Chief Minister is being published in various Tamil dailies.

 After the introduction of new amendments in the Child Labour Act, for smooth and effective implementation of the Act, the Government of Tamil Nadu has initiated action by amending the Tamil Nadu Child Labour (Prohibition and Regulation) Rules, 1994 vide G.O.
 (Ms) No.220, Labour and Employment Department, dated 15.11.2019 and the same was published in the Tamil Nadu Gazette No.52, dated 25.12.2019.